quicwg/base-drafts/draft-ietf-quic-transport.md

 independently for each connection ID.

-If the spin bit is enabled for the connection, the endpoint maintains a spin value for each network path and sets the spin bit in 1-RTT packets to the currently stored value when a 1-RTT packet is sent on that path.
+If the spin bit is enabled for the connection, the endpoint maintains a spin value for each network path and sets the spin bit in the packet header to the currently stored value when a 1-RTT packet is sent on that path.
 The spin value is initialized to 0 in the endpoint for each network path.
 Each endpoint also remembers the highest packet number seen from its peer on each path.